aladshaw3/cats/README.md

 <code> git clone https://github.com/aladshaw3/cats.git </code>

 Then, you can build CATS using the 'make' commands in the '(HOME)/projects/cats' folder created.
-NOTE: you can pass the '-j4' argument to run make with multiple processors (in this case, using 4 processors).
+You can pass the '-j4' argument to run make with multiple processors (in this case, using 4 processors).

+NOTE: MOOSE now builds using 'conda' environments.
+Your 'moose' conda environment MUST be active before attempting to build the source code.
+See https://mooseframework.inl.gov/getting_started/installation/conda.html.

 <code> make -j4 </code>